jiachenzhang99/HLA-LA-Workflow/Step_2_WDL/README.md

 | `ref_genome_gzi` | Reference genome gzip index (.gzi file) |
 | `nr_threads` | Number of CPU threads to use for processing |

+Note:

+- CRAM and CRAI files are normally stored in the same folder under the `Bulk` folder.
+- Adjust `nr_threads` input based on the defined `dx_instance_type` parameter in the .wdl file

 ## Expected Outputs

 | Output | Description |